cedricwalter/cedricwalter.github.io/_posts/development/2014-02-16-review-getting-started-with-apache-maven-by-russell-gold.md

 The course is organized in eight chapters, forty videos with a length between two and five minutes, for a total length of two hours.
 The aim of the course is to provide the shortest path to use effectively [Maven](http://maven.apache.org/ "Apache #Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM")

 You can download the course as a single zip file.
-After unpacking the file to a local hard disk you find a user guide, support information, a reference to the code examples and the video files.
-As you may notice I said “reference to the code examples”.
-Even if the name of the file “Code Bundle.zip” it contains only a file with the link to the source code on [github](https://github.com/ "GitHub social coding Git repositories").
+After unpacking the file to a local hard disk you find a user

 Each section is around twenty minutes and is again divided into four to six single videos.
 This makes it very easy to follow the course since you get small pieces to understand and make them watchable during your commuting.
 If you have a problem understanding the content you can just start over the video and do not have to navigate in a long video.